ecampana/borrow-my-style/README.md

 [Model performance (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/model-performance.ipynb)

 My primary focus was to choose a model that fulfills the company's goal of helping lenders understand which fashion items they should make available to other people.
 To compare the performance of different model configurations, two metrics tracked were **precision** and **recall**.
-The higher the precision the fewer the number of false positives (i.e. classes of no interest which were predicted to be of interest) while the higher the recall the smaller the chances an item of interest is predicted to be of no interest.
+The higher the precision the fewer number of false positives, meaning items of no interest predicted to be of interest, while the higher the recall the smaller the chances an item of interest being predicted to be of no interest (i.e. false negative).

 For this project, having a high recall value for the moderate and high rentability bins took priority because we want the model to find as many of those types of items as possible.
 These will be the fashion items that have the potential to bring in greater revenue for both the client company and lender.
 Unfortunately, the higher the recall score the lower the precision will be.
 In our case, we do not necessarily need precision to be especially large.
 Although, as a consequence there will be a greater number of low-performing items on the website than what is ideal but overall the fashion catalog should decidedly improve with apparel that renters demand.